-The fundamental decision that all new MIM part producers have to make is whether to purchase feedstock from a specialist supplier, or whether to develop and manufacture it in-house.
+The fundamental decision that all new MIM part producers have to make is whether to purchase feedstock from a specialist supplier, or whether to manufacture it in-house.
 There is no right or wrong decision here, as both choices have advantages and disadvantages.

 For some of the longest established producers, there was no choice.
 No feedstock suppliers existed in the early days of Metal Injection Molding, so you either had to acquire a licence or try and develop a binder system yourself.
 Today there is a good choice of ready-to-mould feedstock suppliers who offer a diverse range of off-the-shelf feedstock, as well as custom materials.

 One of the many secrets to successful Metal Injection Molding production is, however, to have absolute batch-to-batch consistency in your feedstock.
 If this is not achieved, then defects can occur in moulding, as well as distortion in sintering.

 For those who wish to manufacture their own feedstock in-house, binder systems are available.

 There are a number of technologies used to mix and compound powders and binder constituents to produce Metal Injection Moulding feedstock.